spraakbanken/swell-project/Normalization_guidelines.md

 Secondly, if several normalisations are possible, use the following criteria to discriminate between them in order of decreasing priority:

-1. In cases where the principle of changing as few tokens as possible conflicts with not changing the meaning, keep the meaning.
+1. If changing as few tokens as possible conflicts with not changing the meaning, keep the meaning.

    In item (1) above (different target hypotheses), changing "bor" to "bra" is a bigger change than changing "bor" to "med att bo" because it replaces one word with another word with a different meaning